CapsHil/Projet_Web_2017_ESIEA/README.md

 This project was made by FALEMPIN Charlotte, GILLES Vincent, MARIAUX Corentin, RABY Pierre and SPIR Émile-Hugo

+This web application based on Vuejs 2.4, is a musical quizz game.

 ### Blind-test rules

   You have 3 game modes :